 Today’s article isn’t my usual travel blog post.
 Creating a Maluwana is an experience of ancient traditions.
-We can travel around the world and count countries, but in the end what I love the most about travel is to learn and understand other cultures.
-So I really hope you’ll enjoy the read and please let me know If you want to read more posts like this one in the comments.
+We can travel around the world and count countries, but in the end, what I love the most about travel is learning and understanding other cultures.
+For this reason, I really hope you’ll enjoy the read and please let me know in the comments if you would like to read more posts like this.

-The legend narrates that a man who was hunting, got lost in the forest.
-After wandering for a while he heard music coming deeper in the forest.
+The legend says that a man who was hunting got lost in the forest.
+After wandering for a while, he heard music coming from deeper into the forest.
 The notes led him to a village inhabited by spirits.
-Those spirits taught him the art of Maluwana and of building the Tukusipan, so that he could share his knowledge with his village and protect his people from the evil spirits.
+Those spirits taught him the art of Maluwana and how to build the Tukusipan so that he could share his knowledge with his village and protect his people from evil spirits.

-Although we don’t have a specific period, historians affirm that the genesis of Maluwana goes back to when the Wayana started working commonly with metal tools such as chisels, etc..
-That was around the 19th century.
-Also the first testimonies date back to that period.
-At first Maluwana were made with natural pigments, but in the mid 20th century the industrial painting became more popular.
-Today smaller versions of the Maluwana have become very popular as a decoration object.
+Although we don’t know the exact moment Wayana started crafting Maluwanas, the historians affirm that their genesis goes back to when the Amerindians started working with metal tools such as chisels, etc… That was around the 19th century.
+Also, the first testimonies date back to that period.

-What you’ll need: ruler, cutter (or a chisel may be best), compass, pencil and rubber.
+What you will need: ruler, cutter (or a chisel may be best), compass, pencil, and rubber.

 Starting from the circular section